openstack-archive/fuel-specs/specs/9.0/fuel-openstack-tasks.rst

   against 10)
 * Update the build process of the fuel-library package to be able to switch the openstack tasks repo
+* Update fuel-dev guide to indicate separation of the tasks locations

 Dependencies
 ============